getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

     Given there is a launch marker file for the SDK version And there is a success init marker file for the SDK version When the SDK inits
-    Then it deletes the launch and success init marker files for the SDK version When the SDK crashes before reaching the successful init checkpoint Then the SDK can't create a success init marker file for the SDK version
+    Then it deletes success init marker file for the SDK version When the SDK crashes before reaching the successful init checkpoint Then the SDK can't create a success init marker file for the SDK version